How to secure your car with an OBD port locking device

 What can an OBD port be used for?

 When a fault occurs, an OBD reader can be used to scan for error codes that have been logged by the car.
-These correspond to a specific list of errors, which can help narrow down what might have caused the problem.
+These correspond to a specific list of problems, which helps to narrow down what might have caused the issue.

-The OBD port may also be used to upload information to the Electronic Control Unit (ECU).
-Car manufacturers can update software this way, while tuning companies use it to remap the ECU for extra performance.
+The OBD port may also be used to upload information to the car’s Electronic Control Unit (ECU).
+Manufacturers can update software this way, while tuning companies use it to remap the ECU for extra performance.

 Why is the OBD port a theft risk?